the-turing-way/the-turing-way/book/website/afterword/glossary.md

   Making educational resources publicly available to be re-used and modified.

 Open Source
-  [opensource.com](https://web.archive.org/web/20240618150233/https://opensource.com/resources/what-open-source) describes open source as: "Something people can modify and share because its design is publicly accessible".
+  [opensource.com](https://web.archive.org/web/20240618150233/https://opensource.com/resources/what-open-source) describes open source as:
+  "Something people can modify and share because its design is publicly accessible".
   The concept of 'open source' is now often extended beyond the context of its original coinage, {term}`software<Open Source Software>`, to other forms of cultural or creative output, such as {term}`hardware<Open Source Hardware>` and {term}educational resources`{Open Educational Resources}`.
   Referring to something as 'open source' generally means that it is available under an {term}`open license<Open License>`.
   The term can also extend to an {term}`open project<Open Project>` philosophy of collaboration beyond the mere availability and open licensing of the project's source materials.
-  The term tends to, but need not, be applied in contexts where there is some 'source' material that is processed or synthesised into an output, this may distinguish it from a 'creative commons' or 'free cultural work' which do not as obviously emphasise the availability source materials but rather end products, though they may include source materials.
+  The term tends to, but need not, be applied in contexts where there is some 'source' material that is processed or synthesised into an output.
+  For example an image created with a simple bitmap editor might be reffered to as 'open source' despite lacking something that can be considered a 'source'.
+  In such cases the notion of a '{term}`creative commons<Creative Commons>`' or '{term}`free cultural work<Free Cultural Work>`' may better apply as these do not as obviously emphasise the availability source materials but rather end products, though they may include source materials.
+  There are also a number adjacent concepts which most often question the conventional open source prohibtion on restricting the uses to which open source things can be put, examples include: '{term}`ethical source<Ethical Source>`' '{term}`fair code<Fair Code>`'.

 Open Source Hardware
   Hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design.